zyvy/Udacity-SQL-Notes/Lesson-7-SQL-Advanced-Joins.md

 Aggregations: When aggregations appear in the main query, they can really sloq down your query.
 However, you can create a subset of your data by creating a subquery.
 The subquery will run first.
 Then you aggregate on that subquery.

+LIMITation does not help becouse agregations run first

 For example:

 ```sql